 The east coast has a heavier rainy season between November to February.
 During these rainy months, many of the beaches resorts close and re-open in March.

-Based on this I would recommend to go in the dry season, which is from April to September.
+Based on this I would recommend going in the dry season, which is from April to September.

 Do You Need To Tip

 Malaysia is predominantly a Muslim country.
-Roughly 60% of the country are Muslims.
+Roughly 60% of the country is Muslim.

-With Malaysia been considered a Muslim country, everyone still has the right to practice whatever religion they want.
+With Malaysia being considered a Muslim country, everyone still has the right to practice whatever religion they want.

 Remove Your Shoes

-Remove your shoes before entering a Malaysian home, temples, and mosques.
+Remove your shoes before entering a Malaysian home, temple, or mosque.

 Not only does it show respect but it’s also customary to remove and leave footwear outside the house, temple, or mosque.